 It’s The End Of The World As We Know It

 And should we really care?
 Can we really make a difference?
-I don’t really know the answers to that but, as a ‘species’, maybe we should stop being so fucking selfish.
-After all it’s not just us on this planet.
+I don’t really know the answers to that but, as a ‘species’, maybe we should remember it’s not just us on this planet.
 Maybe we should stop everything we are doing and think about how we interact with the natural world from the ground up; stop turning wild spaces and wildlife into palm oil plantations and shopping malls that we don’t need for our survival or happiness.

 At this very moment, in the blaze of human evolution, its profit vs planet in a a game with no winners.
 The prize is money, wealth and branded stuff that we pay a fortune for and the current state of play?
 Earth is on a pretty bad losing streak.
 Humans are winning and some will get very rich.
 There’s just one problem.
 We’re destroying Mother Earth: our home in the Universe.

 So what can we do?
 We can change collective opinion; focus on experiencing the natural world over possessing stuff and most importantly appreciate that our place in the world should not distinct and separate from nature but one in which we truly value it.
 We can change our priorities.
 Wild Blue Dot is a collection of issues I’m passionate about; documentaries trailers, reviews on films, lifestyle, health and fitness and topics all connected to the Environment, Eco Lifestyle and Eco Travel and living in a way that has less impact on the natural world.

 The solutions exist – we have the tech, the intelligence and the tenacity.
 If we could look a little closer at the beauty and fragility of nature and the environment we might care more.
 We can start with: